Currency Swaps and FX Swaps

 Differences Between Currency Swaps And FX Swaps

-Cross currency swaps are frequently used by financial institutions and multinational corporations for funding foreign currency investments, and can range in duration from one year to up to 30 years.
-FX swaps are typically used by exporters and importers, and institutional investors that seek to hedge their positions. and can range from one day to one year in duration, or longer.
+Cross currency swaps are frequently used by financial institutions and multinational corporations for funding foreign currency investments, and can range in duration.
+Typically, a short term contract is one year in length, while long term contracts can extend for up to 30 years.
+FX swaps are commonly used by exporters and importers, and institutional investors that seek to hedge their positions.
+This currency exchange can range from one day to one year or longer in duration.

 Retrieved 11 Sep 2015 https://www.grin.com/document/67989